St Chads Church Privacy Notice v1.4 updated 19/9/2018

 - To share information with the Diocese of Birmingham in order to comply with our obligations as a Church of England Church

-To enable and help us process your data in compliance with GDPR we use the following platforms/applications/services
+To enable and help us process your data in compliance with GDPR we use the following platforms/applications/services which each have their own policies.

 Data storage: Dropbox, KnowHow Cloud Back